gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 [Gmail Postmaster Tools](https://postmaster.google.com) is the practical way to close that gap.
 Once you verify your sending domain, it reports data directly from Gmail, including:

-* domain and IP reputation;
+* domain and IP reputation
-* spam rate, as seen by Gmail rather than inferred from complaints;
+* spam rate, as seen by Gmail rather than inferred from complaints
-* authentication status for SPF, DKIM and DMARC;
+* authentication status for SPF, DKIM and DMARC
 * encryption and delivery error trends.

 This is optional, and it does not change how BlueFox Email sends your email.
 Its value is that it gives you independent, third-party confirmation of what a major mailbox provider actually thinks of your sending, rather than relying solely on the bounce and complaint data your platform reports back to you.
 If a large share of your audience is on Gmail, it is worth the few minutes it takes to set up.